The Lloyd D. Levenson Institute of Gaming Hospitality & Tourism (LIGHT), is located at Stockton's

 Felicia Grondin has worked in higher education, county government and the executive, judicial and legislative branches of state government.
 She is experienced in addressing public policy issues, with a focus on Atlantic City and its gaming industry, having served as Chief of Staff for a State Assemblyman and as Legislative Liaison and Senior Policy Advisor for the New Jersey Casino Control Commission.
 Ms. Grondin has been a Registered Legislative Lobbyist and an Instructor of Gaming Law & Regulation, in addition to being certified as a Public Manager - State of New Jersey and Family & Community Mediator.

 Ms. Grondin was lead researcher and writer of the 1998 New Jersey Casino Control Commission report: Casino Gambling in New Jersey: A Report to the National Gambling Impact Study Commission.
+Ms. Grondin recently co-authored Lessons in the Junket Business: Atlantic City & Macao with Israel Posner & Carlos Siu Lam, which was published in the international Journal of Gambling Business & Economics.
 She earned a Masters in Public Administration from Rutgers – Newark and a B.A. from Stockton University.

 Ms. Grondin owned and operated several private businesses and has worked on numerous research, social service, historic preservation and tourism initiatives, resulting in millions of dollars of grant awards as a result of her efforts and leadership.